Closed three-dimensional Alexandrov spaces with isometric circle actions

+We remark that the conclusion of the previous Lemma holds even without the assumption of symmetry, as is observed in \cite{MY}.

-We now list the invariants of the action.
-Let $b$ be the obstruction of the principal part of the action to be a trivial principal $S^1$-bundle.
-Let $\varepsilon$ be a symbol with two possible values: $o$ or $n$, standing, respectively, for an orientable or nonorientable orbit space.
-Let $g\geq0$ be an integer denoting the genus of $X^{*}$, and $f,t\geq 0$ integers denoting the number of boundary components that only contain orbits in $RF$ or $SE$ respectively.
-Seifert invariants $(\alpha_i, \beta_i)$ are associated to every exceptional orbit.
-We let $s$ denote the number of boundary components of $X^{*}$ that have $SF$ orbits, and let $(r_1, r_2, \ldots, r_s)$ be an unordered $s$-tuple whose entries are the number of topologically singular points in each boundary component of $X^{*}$ that intersects $SF^{*}$.
-In summary, to any orbit space $X^{*}$ we associate the following set of invariants: Let $X$ and $Y$ be two closed, 3-dimensional Alexandrov spaces equipped with effective isometric circle actions.
-We will say that their orbit spaces are \textit{isomorphic} if there is a weight-preserving homeomorphism $X^{*} \rightarrow Y^{*}$.
-In the case that $X^{*}$ and $Y^{*}$ are oriented, we also require the homeomorphism to be orientation-preserving.
+We will group the topological and equivariant information of $X^*$ into a set of invariants which we list now.
+Let $b$ be the obstruction for the principal part of the action to be a trivial principal $S^1$-bundle.
+The symbol $\varepsilon$, with possible values $o$ or $n$, will stand for orientable and non-orientable $X^*$ respectively.
+The genus of $X^{*}$ will be denoted by an integer $g\geq0$.
+We let $f\geq0$ designate the number of boundary components of $X^{*}$ that are contained in $RF^{*}$.
+Similarly, $t\geq 0$ will stand for the number of boundary components of $X^{*}$ contained in $SE^{*}$.
+We associate Seifert invariants $(\alpha_i, \beta_i)$ to each exceptional orbit as in \cite{R}, (see also \cite{O}).
+Let $C^*_1, \ldots, C^{*}_s$ be the boundary components of $X^{*}$ that intersect $SF^*$.
+We define $r_i$ to be the cardinality of $C^*_i\cap SF^{*}$ for each $i=1,\ldots, s$.
+Note that $r_i$ is an even integer by Lemma \ref{L:EVEN}.
+In summary, we associate the following set of invariants to $X^{*}$:

+In the case where $X$ is a manifold, $r_i=0$ for all $i$.
+The set of invariants in this case coincides with the one defined by Raymond in \cite{R}.
+The definition of this set of invariants of $X^*$ suggests the following notion of equivalence between orbit spaces.

+\begin{definition} Let $S^1$ act effectively and isometrically on two closed, connected Alexandrov $3$-spaces $X$ and $Y$.
+We will say that their orbit spaces are \textit{isomorphic} if there is a \textit{weight-preserving homeomorphism} $X^{*} \rightarrow Y^{*}$, i.e., a homeomorphism preserving the orbit types and isotropy information of the orbit spaces.
+If $X^{*}$ and $Y^{*}$ are oriented, we also require the homeomorphism to be orientation-preserving. \end{definition}